 (JOHN) – Hello Anastasia, thank you for agreeing to do this.
 Let’s start with a little bit about you.
 Can you tell us a brief bit about your background and how you came to earn a living online?

 (ANA) Hi, John!
 Thank you for the invitation.
 I’m a full-time blogger for just one year.
-Before that, for at least 10 years, I’ve been acquainted with the world of online money making and never had the courage to step in deep waters of being self-employed.
+Before that, for at least 10 years, I’ve been acquainted with the world of online money making and never had the courage to step into deep waters of being self-employed.
 I worked as an editor for an online magazine about SEO (search engine optimization) and then as an online marketer for a few digital agencies and companies.
 It was great to learn new stuff but I always wanted to make things my way and be my own boss.
 And I always felt the boundaries of being an employee (financial, in lifestyle and in terms of mindset).

 While still at my last job, I started working on my first blog in my free hours and on weekends.
 In 10-11 months, the blog started making close to my day job salary, so I took the risk and quit the corporate world.
 Never regretted my decision.
 I just wanted to note though that I live in Portugal and probably the average day job salary for a marketer is very different in other parts of the world.